neftjs/neft/index.coffee.md

 *Any* List::append(*Any* value)
 -------------------------------

-Append new element at the end of a list.
+This method appends new element at the end of a list.

-`List::inserted()` signal is called with the element *index* and given *value*.
+*inserted()* signal is called with the given *value* and element *index*.

-*value* can't be a `undefined`, because this value is reserved only for unknown elements.
+*value* can't be an `undefined`, because this value is reserved only for unknown elements.

 ```
 var fridge = new List('apple', 'milk');